HumanCompatibleAI/human_aware_rl/README.md

 ## Conda Environment Setup

+While not strictly required, creating a conda environment simplifies the setup and can help avoid dependency conflicts

 Create a new conda environment and run the install script as before

 [Optional Conda Installation for 18.04](https://www.digitalocean.com/community/tutorials/how-to-install-the-anaconda-python-distribution-on-ubuntu-18-04)